Burnedduk3/NonaAnalyticsWebApp/src/utils/README.md

 # Utils

-Here should be stored all the functions that helps in thge proces of development but are not going to be used in a production environments.
+Here should be stored all the functions that helps in the process of development but are not going to be used in a production environments.

 ## Functions